professorkalim/stats22-23/Making_a_Plot.md

 axis(1, at = -3:6, labels = c('Appx -Pi','-2','-1','0','1','2','3','4','5','Appx 2pi'), las=2)
 ```

+Before you save the graph, change the number for the argument **pch** to change the type of plotting character.
+Try different values until you find one you like.

 Save the graph in your folder using the same instructions as before.

 # Challenge: Saving without clicks